FPJack/ZLBridge-flutter/README.md

 ## License

-ZLBridge is available under the MIT license.
+ZLBridge-flutter is available under the MIT license.
 See the LICENSE file for more info.